Anglican Diocese of the South

-The Anglican Diocese of the South is a diocese of the Anglican Church in North America, encompassing 58 parishes, including 8 partner congregations, in the American states of Alabama, Arkansas, Georgia, Kentucky, Mississippi, Missouri, North Carolina, Tennessee and West Virginia.
+The Anglican Diocese of the South is a diocese of the Anglican Church in North America, encompassing 50 parishes in the American states of Alabama, Arkansas, Georgia, Kentucky, Mississippi, Missouri, North Carolina, Tennessee and West Virginia, as well as Christ Church Plano, the provincial pro-cathedral under the oversight of Bishop of the South Foley Beach in his capacity as ACNA archbishop.
 The state with most parishes is Georgia, with 23.
 The diocesan headquarters are located in Atlanta, Georgia.
-The Holy Cross Cathedral, in Loganville, Georgia, serves as the cathedral.
+Holy Cross Cathedral in Loganville, Georgia, serves as the cathedral.

 History

 The Anglican Diocese of the South was created on June 9, 2010 as a new diocese of the Anglican Church in North America.
 Its first bishop is Foley Beach, consecrated on October 9, 2010, at the Church of the Apostles, in Atlanta, Georgia, by Archbishop Robert Duncan.
 Beach has been Rector and Pastor of the Holy Cross Anglican Church, in Loganville, since 2004.

 On April 18, 2012, the Anglican Diocese of the South announced the temporary affiliation of T. J. Johnston, of the Anglican Mission in the Americas, as Assisting Bishop, a measure to "provide a temporary jurisdictional connection" at least for 180 days until the future of the AMiA clergy and parishes is clarified.